motific/motific/README.md

 - 👋 Hi, I’m @motific
 - 👀 I’m interested in stuff
-- 🌱 I’m currently learning functional programming
+- 🌱 I’m currently playing with FreeBSD
-- 💞️ I’m looking to collaborate on projects that interest me
-- 📫 Don't call me, I'll call you

 <!---
 motific/motific is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.